 - 3.1.
-This Agreement sets forth the full and complete agreement between the City and the Union on all subjects contained herein and shall supersede all prior formal or informal agreements, memoranda or understanding, policies, practices, procedures or resolutions thereon. - 3.2.
-There are no valid or binging representations, inducements, promises, or agreements, oral or otherwise, between the City and the Union except those embodied herein. - 3.3.
-It is agreed and understood that during the negotiations which culminated in this Agreement each party enjoyed and exercised without restraint, except as provided by law, the right and opportunity to make demands and proposals or counter-proposals with respect to any matter subject to bargaining, and that the understandings and agreements arrived at after the exercise of that right are set forth in the Agreement.
-The parties agree, therefore, that the other shall not be required to negotiate with respect to any subject or matter, whether referred to or not in the Agreement. - 3.4.
+This Agreement sets forth the full and complete agreement between the City and the Union on all subjects contained herein, and shall supersede all prior formal or informal agreements, memoranda of understanding, policies, practices, procedures or resolutions thereon. - 3.2.
+There are no valid or binding representations, inducements, promises, or agreements, oral or otherwise, between the City and the Union except those contained in this agreement. - 3.3.
+It is agreed and understood that during the negotiations that culminated in this Agreement each party enjoyed and exercised, without restraint, except as provided by law, the right and opportunity to make demands and proposals or counter-proposals with respect to any matter subject to bargaining, and that the understandings and agreements arrived at after the exercise of that right are set forth in the Agreement. - 3.4.
 Any agreement, alteration, understanding, waiver of modification of any of the terms or provisions contained in this Agreement shall not be binding on the parties unless made and signed in writing by all of the parties to this Agreement. - 3.5.
-The waiver of any breach, term, or condition of this Agreement by either party shall not constitute a precedent in the future enforcement of all its terms and provisions. - ARTICLE 4.
+The waiver of any breach, term, or condition of this Agreement by either party shall not constitute a precedent in the future enforcement of all its terms and provisions.

+ARTICLE 4.
 COVERAGE OF EMPLOYEES.
-This agreement applies to all employees as stated in Exhibit A of this Agreement.
+This agreement applies to all employees represented by SEIU Local 1021 who make employee contributions to the PERS retirement system.

 ARTICLE 5.
 UNION RESPONSIBILITY/WORK STOPPAGE.
-The Union agrees that during the term of this Agreement, neither it nor its officers or members will engage in, encourage, sanction, support, or suggest any strikes, work stoppages, boycotts, slow downs, mass absenteeism, picketing, or any other similar actions which would involve suspension of or interference with the normal work of the City.
+The Union agrees that during the term of this Agreement, neither it nor its officers or members will engage in, encourage, sanction, support, or suggest any strikes, work stoppages, boycotts, slow-downs, mass absenteeism, picketing, or any other similar actions which would involve suspension of or interference with the normal work of the City.
 In the event that any concerted action as described occurs, the Union will notify its members that such concerted action shall cease and the members shall return to work.